redhat-openstack/website/source/blog/2016-10-04-rdo-newton-released.html.md

 The [RDO community project](https://www.rdoproject.org/) curates, packages, builds, tests, and maintains a complete OpenStack component set for RHEL and CentOS Linux and is a member of the [CentOS Cloud Infrastructure SIG](https://wiki.centos.org/SpecialInterestGroup/Cloud).
 The Cloud Infrastructure SIG focuses on delivering a great user experience for CentOS Linux users looking to build and maintain their own on-premise, public or hybrid clouds.
 At latest count, RDO contains [1157 packages](https://www.rdoproject.org/documentation/package-list/).

 All work on RDO, and on the downstream release, Red Hat OpenStack Platform, is 100% open source, with all code changes going upstream first.

 **Getting Started**

 There are three ways to get started with RDO.

-To spin up a proof of concept cloud, quickly, and on limited hardware, try the [All-In-One Quickstart](http://rdoproject.org/Quickstart).
+To spin up a proof of concept cloud, quickly, and on limited hardware, try [Packstack](https://www.rdoproject.org/install/packstack/).
 You can run RDO on a single node to get a feel for how it works.

 For a production deployment of RDO, use the [TripleO Quickstart](https://www.rdoproject.org/tripleo/) and you'll be running a production cloud in short order.